⚠️ We are currently updating our 2021/22 tax guidance across the website

 Migrants who work in the UK are liable to NIC.
 It is not usually possible to obtain a refund of any of the NIC paid.

 The NIC might be taken into account, however, when determining eligibility to state benefits in another country.
 If you are returning to a country within the EEA, you will need to determine whether you can ‘aggregate’ periods of contributions in this way under the terms of the UK’s withdrawal agreement from the European Union.
+If you do not fall within scope of the withdrawal agreement (for example, you arrived in the UK for the first time on or after 1 January 2021), then you may be able to aggregate the periods of contributions in the same way under the new protocol for social security co-ordination.
 There is more information on this at How does the UK state pension work for migrants?, though we recommend you seek advice based on your personal circumstances.

 Alternatively, you may be able to take periods of contributions into account for determining benefit eligibility if you are returning to a country that has a social security agreement with the UK.